glibsm/cilium/Documentation/operations/performance/benchmark.rst

 .. image:: images/bench_tcp_rr_32_processes.png

-Cilium can achieve close to 1M requests/s while consuming about 30% of the system resources on both the sender and receiver:
+Cilium can achieve close to 1M requests/s in this test while consuming about 30% of the system resources on both the sender and receiver:

 .. image:: images/bench_tcp_rr_32_processes_cpu.png

 Connection Rate
 ===============

 The connection rate (TCP_CRR) test measures the efficiency in handling new connections.
-It is similar to the request/reply rate test but will create a new TCP connection for each round-trip.
+It is similar to the request/response rate test but will create a new TCP connection for each round-trip.
 This measures the cost of establishing a connection, transmitting a byte in both directions, and closing the connection.
 This is more expensive than the TCP_RR test and puts stress on the cost related